Juan Manuel Rivarola

-Juan Manuel Rivarola (8 August 1899 – 1985) was an Argentine chess player.
+Juan Manuel Rivarola (8 August 1899 – 1985) was an Argentine chess player, and organizer who contributed to the development of chess in Argentina in the early and mid-20th century.

 Biography

 Juan Manuel Rivarola was one of the strongest chess players of Argentina in the 1920s–1930s.
 In 1926, he ranked 5th in Argentine Chess Championship.
 He was participant of several chess tournaments held in Argentina.

 Juan Manuel Rivarola played for Argentina in the Chess Olympiad: